YosefLab/Compass/notes.md

 This still seems suspect to me, I'd prefer to see if it's CNF vs DNF.
 Or perhaps just do what the python code does to check.

+Ok, so checking at least the reaction 2OXOADOXm in recon 1, we can check the XML sourced right from SBML against the results of the parsers for the mat format.
+The compass parsing of the mat format results in what appears to be a mathcing, albeit deeper than neccesary tree, while my shunting-yard esque algorithm results in a different precedence than the SBML.
+It might be possible to adjust the shunting yard to just prefer ORs to the ANDs.

 ### Python stuff
 Using miniforge'd conda. install:
 ```